nim-lang/Nim/doc/manual_experimental.md

 Symbols as template/macro calls (alias syntax)
 ==============================================

-Templates and macros that take no arguments can be called as lone symbols, i.e. without parentheses.
+Templates and macros that have no generic parameters and no required arguments can be called as lone symbols, i.e. without parentheses.
 This is useful for repeated uses of complex expressions that cannot conveniently be represented as runtime values.

   ```nim
   type Foo = object